AfzalMurad/AfzalMurad/README.md

-# 👨‍💻 Afzal – Software Developer
+# 👨‍💻 Afzal Murad – Software Developer

 Hi there!
 I'm **Afzal**, a passionate and results-driven software developer with experience building modern web and mobile applications.
 I enjoy solving complex problems, writing clean code, and learning new technologies.